-- Reduce levels of economically inactivity. - Reduce unemployment levels by disabled status. - Reduce the number of people suffering the greatest levels of deprivation - Minimise the impact of an increasing dependency ratio in the region
+- Reduce levels of economically inactivity. - Reduce unemployment levels by disabled status. - Reduce the number of people suffering the greatest levels of deprivation - Minimise the impact of an increasing dependency ratio (e.g., those not in work who depend on those in work) in the region